shamseena-dev/Portfolio/README.md

 # portfolio
-My Portfolio website using HTML, CSS and Javascript (without any frameworks).
+My own Portfolio website built using HTML, CSS and Javascript (without any frameworks).